Pascal-Lohscheidt/build-ai/docs/src/app/docs/peer-deps/page.md

 nextjs:
   metadata:
     title: Peer Dependencies and Tree-Shaking
-    description: Understanding how Sunken Trove's peer dependencies work with tree-shaking
+    description: Understanding how build-ai's peer dependencies work with tree-shaking
 ---

 ## Package Structure

-Sunken Trove is designed as a modular library with multiple entry points, each optimized for different use cases:
+build-ai is designed as a modular library with multiple entry points, each optimized for different use cases:

 - Core functionality (`build-ai`)
 - React components and hooks (`build-ai/react`)